 In 2011 the International Association for the Study of Lung Cancer (IASLC) and several...

-Adenocarcinoma in situ (AIS) of the lung refers to a relatively new entity for a pre-invasive lesion in the lung.
+Adenocarcinomas in situ (AIS) of the lung refer to a relatively new entity for a pre-invasive lesion in the lung.
 This entity partly replaces the noninvasive end of the previous term bronchoalveolar carcinoma.
 Adenocarcinoma in situ is defined as a localised adenocarcinoma of <3 cm that exhibits...

-Adenocarcinoma of the lung is one of the non-small cell carcinomas of the lung and is a malignant tumour with glandular differentiation or mucin production.
-This tumour exhibits various patterns and degrees of differentiation, including lepidic, acinar, papillary, micropapillary, and solid with ...
+Adenocarcinoma of the lung is the most common histologic type of lung cancer.
+Grouped under the non-small cell carcinomas of the lung, it is a malignant tumor with glandular differentiation or mucin production expressing in different patterns and degrees of differentiation.

 Adenoid cystic carcinomas are a rare histological subtype of adenocarcinoma.